1N3/Sn1per/README.md

 https://gist.github.com/1N3/8214ec2da2c91691bcbc

 ## LICENSE:
-This software is free to distribute, modify and use with the condition that credit is provided to the creator (xer0dayz@XeroSecurity) and is not for commercial use.
+This software is free to distribute, modify and use with the condition that credit is provided to the creator (@xer0dayz @XeroSecurity) and is not for commercial use.
 Permission to distribute any part of the code for sale is strictly prohibited.

 ## DONATIONS:
 Donations are welcome.
 This will help fascilitate improved features, frequent updates and better overall support for sniper.